ckan/ckan/doc/maintaining/installing/install-from-source.rst

 in your CKAN config file.

-Once you have set up the DataStore, you may then wish to configure the XLoader extensions to add data to the DataStore.
+Once you have set up the DataStore, you may then wish to configure the XLoader extension to add data to the DataStore.
 To install XLoader refer to this link: https://github.com/ckan/ckanext-xloader

 -------------------